-Each computer workstation has two, and if necessary, three monitors to facilitate the work process.
+Each computer workstation has two, if not three monitors to facilitate the work process.
 Having multiple applications open and visible provides for work processing efficiency.

 Four terminals located in the reception area are available for public access to the Property Appraiser Office (PAO) website.